Executive Summary

 Besides the Tier-3 ED Continuity Push Pack, LEVELCPPE helps the hospital's EM Liaison to complete a 111-item CBRN Response Template for executive management to respond to contamination events within

 100 miles.
-The goal is to remain operational during contamination incidents and safely support the controlled reception of potentially contaminated arrivals, as well as controlled reception, screening, routing, decontamination-support workflows, and care coordination for potentially contaminated arrivals during the first 72 hours.
+The goal is to remain operational during contamination incidents and safely support the controlled reception, screening, routing, decontamination, and care coordination for potentially contaminated arrivals during the first 72 hours.

 And follow approved procedures to modify hospital operations and start recovery operations.